What Is the Difference Between Big Data and Business Intelligence?

 Since typical BI tools are meant for structured data, artificial intelligence is used to generate actionable information from unstructured sources, which can then be effectively analyzed.

 Take for example a business wants to get a better understanding of their most frequent customer complaints.

-Service calls can be transcribed through a solution like Dialpad and this transcription can be assessed with text analysis software to determine commonalities (like words or phrases relating to a particular problem or service) across a wide range of calls.
+Service calls can be transcribed through a solution like Microsoft Teams Phone and this transcription can be assessed with text analysis software to determine commonalities (like words or phrases relating to a particular problem or service) across a wide range of calls.

 This data can then be aggregated and structured and analyzed through business intelligence.